OctopusDeploy/blog/blog/2025-05/changes-to-enterprise/index.md

 ---
-title: New to Enterprise
+title: New to our Enterprise tier
-description: 2025.2 includes a new features for our enterprise tier.
+description: Octopus 2025.2 includes a new features for our Enterprise tier.
 author: michelle.obrien@octopus.com
-visibility: private
+visibility: public
 published: 2025-06-02-1400
 metaImage: additions_and_improvements_to_enterprise_offering_2025_1500x800.jpg
 bannerImage: additions_and_improvements_to_enterprise_offering_2025_1500x800.jpg